Cult-of-the-Reader/.github/profile/README.md

 - **Main Page**: [https://cult-of-the-reader-rueo.onrender.com/](https://cult-of-the-reader-rueo.onrender.com/)
 - **API Documentation**: [https://cult-of-the-reader.onrender.com/api-docs](https://cult-of-the-reader.onrender.com/api-docs)

+---

+*Note: Due to the free tier limitations on Render, the application may take a moment to load initially.*

 ## Project Overview

 Cult Of The Reader is a complete bookstore application with user authentication, product catalog, shopping cart functionality, and user reviews.